 What Does Collision Insurance Cover?

-In 2022 there were 1,931 Canadian car collision fatalities - which is the highest number in the last decade.
-With incidents like this on the rise, it's essential to understand what collision insurance is and if you're covered.
-Have you ever wondered if you need collision insurance?
-Or perhaps you're deciphering what the difference between comprehensive and collision coverage is?
+In 2022, there were 1,931 Canadian car collision fatalities - the highest number in the last decade.
+With incidents like this on the rise, it's essential to understand exactly what collision insurance coverage protects financially.

 What is Collision Insurance Coverage?

-Collision coverage helps pay for the cost of repairing or replacing your vehicle.
-This amount is up to its actual cash value if it collides with another vehicle, the ground, an object (such as a guard rail) or any road surface.
-This coverage from ICBC helps pay for your vehicle repairs, towing, storage, and more, even if you were responsible for the crash.
+Collision coverage is an optional policy that helps pay for the financial cost of repairing or replacing your vehicle when you are at fault.
+This applies if your car hits another vehicle, the ground, an object (such as a guard rail), or a road surface.

+This coverage from ICBC helps settle the bill for your vehicle restoration, towing, and storage fees, even if you were responsible for the crash.
 Additionally, this coverage extends to vehicle damage caused by an unidentified driver (also known as a "hit and run").

 Read Also: Things to do After a Car Accident